 Snowflake separates its computation engine from storage.
 This allows it to have the additional advantage of adaptive optimization.
 This means that Snowflake can automatically scale your cloud usage up or down based on your current needs.
-In other words, Snowflake saves a little (uses less resources) on every data operation which saves you money long term.
+In other words, Snowflake saves a little (uses fewer resources) on every data operation, saving you long-term money.

 - Snowflake Account

-- Sign up for a free here or contact snowflake directly
+- Sign up for free at https://snowflakesolutions.net/ or contact Snowflake directly.

 - Browser-based web interface

 - Safari: 9